connexcs/docs/docs/customer/routing.md

     | **Latency**            | Low                | Lowest                 |
     | **Information Leakage**| No                 |  Yes*                  |

     *While it's doubtful that any information will be logged in the customer/providers switch when the audio is engaged, it is possible for an engineer to learn this information from a SIP trace, PCAP, or by looking at transit locations.
 DTMF Detection ONLY works when RTP Proxy mode is enabled.*

++ **RTP Proxy Mode**: If connection via our service fails, and relaxed is selected, it will failover to backup automatically.

+    * **Strict**: This will enforce the proxy engagement.
+If the proxy can't engage with the call, the call will not be established.
+Note: Free accounts are limited to how many RTP Proxy channels are enabled, this may prevent calls connecting if you have more channels than our free accounts allow you to have.
+    * **Relaxed**: This will perform best efforts to engage the RTP Proxy, if it can't be engaged because of either network errors, or because you don't have enough RTP capacity, the calls will connect directly.

 !!!
 Success "When should I use RTP Proxy?"